 The KKK fliers, sent in clear ziploc bags, with a letter and white rice inside, appeared outside of homes in the Autumn Ridge neighborhood just before 4:00 p.m. on Saturday (June 17) afternoon. [...]
 At this time the Mobile police said the investigation is ongoing.

-We reached out to the Mobile Police Department to confirm the details of these reports and to see if there had been any follow up in the time since it occurred.
-A summary of the case provided to us by the department confirms the incident, but suggests that the investigation concluded no crime had been committed:
+We reached out to the Mobile Police Department to confirm the details of these reports and to see if any follow-up investigation had been undertaken.
+A summary of the case provided to us by the department confirmed the incident but suggested the investigation had concluded that no crime had been committed:

 On June 17, 2017 police responded to the 6700 block of Harness Way for a suspicious call.
 Upon arrival, the complainant stated he found a Ziplock bag with rice and a flyer from the American Christian Knights KKK.
 Upon further investigation, officers observed several more of the flyers throughout the neighborhood including Autumn Ridge Apartments.